 "Right now I think that I have made a couple changes to my daily life.
 And maybe in the future if I choose to work for ADF&G, managing the salmon would be a career that I would consider, having not considered it before.
 And also I never knew that the people living around the upper Copper River depend on the fish more for food.
 That would certainly make my decisions different to provide more people with food."

-STUDENT PROJECTS Experience the day-to-day adventures of the Copper River Stewardship Program through the video logs created by participants.
-Click on the title of the movie to view the short film on YouTube.
+STUDENT PROJECTS Experience the day-to-day adventures of the Copper River Stewardship Program through these final projects created by the stewards:.